kaz1m1r/musicDownloader/README.md

 4. Use the 'youtube_dl' library to download the audio that corresponds with the retrieved url to the current directory.

 # Installation
+Personally I prefer clone the download the content of the musicDownloader repo to a folder in my home directory (e.g. /home/kaz1m1r/thirdPartyPrograms) and then add this folder to my PATH variable.
+This can be done by adding the line ```export PATH=$PATH:/home/kaz1m1r/thirdPartyPrograms``` to my ```.bashrc``` and/or ```.zshrc```.
+This ensures that every time I start a terminal session the folder ```/home/kaz1m1r/thirdPartyPrograms``` is added to my PATH variable.
+In turn it makes it easier to download music in different folders since I only have to create a foler named after a band, ```cd``` into the folder and download the music.